 - Kosher salt and black pepper

 - 4 pitas (I used whole grain pitas)

 - 2 cups very thinly sliced red cabbage (about 6 ounces)

 - ¾ cup low-fat or whole-milk Greek yogurt

 - ¾ tsp ground tumeric

-- cilantro or milk for serving
+- cilantro or mint for serving

 Heat the oven to 425 degrees.
 On a large rimmed sheet pan, drizzle the mushrooms and red onion with 3 tablespoons oil.
 Sprinkle with cumin, coriander, paprika (if using), 1 teaspoon salt and ½ teaspoon pepper; toss to coat.
 Arrange in an even layer and roast until tender and browned, about 20 minutes.
 Add the pitas directly to the oven rack to warm during the last 5 minutes of cooking.